rolling-scopes-school/tasks/tasks/codejam-the-gem-puzzle(en).md

 ### Basic scope +30

 - [ ] layout, design, UI: `+10`
-- [ ] at the beginning state of game, frame is filled with randomly generated numbers: `+10`
+- [ ] at the beginning state of the game, the frame is filled with randomly generated numbers: `+10`
 - [ ] on click on a tile next to an empty cell, the tile moves to the empty cell: `+10`

 ### Advanced scope +50